ahnazary/stockdex/README.md

 # Usage

-Create a `Ticker` object by passing the ticker symbol of the stock you want to access.
-Then, you can access the following data:
+Create a `Ticker` object by passing the ticker symbol.
+Ticker objects are the main interface to retrieve stock data.

 ```python
 from stockdex import Ticker